jappix/jappix/README.md

 Translations
 ------------

-Help us translate Jappix and get Jappix in your language!
+Help us translate Jappix and get Jappix in your language.

 Start translating on https://www.transifex.com/projects/p/jappix/ (new translators are automatically approved when they join a translation team).